moishinetzer/PBandJ/README.md

 ## Introduction

-Creating your own component library and publishing it is extremely tedious!
-PBandJ takes care of wiring everything together, like dealing with bundlers and setting up integrations.
-It gives you all the tools you will need to create a high quality component library, and publish it to be reused or shared with others!
+Constructing a component library and publishing it is extremely tedious!
+In addition, dealing with bundlers, setting up integrations and using best practices can be a headache.

+PBandJ sets you up with all the tools you will need to create a high-quality component library and publish it to be reused or shared with others!

 ## Installation